Plain English Guide to Protecting Your Interest in a Property

 If you own a property as joint tenant with another person it is possible to unilaterally sever the joint tenancy and convert it into a tenancy in common in equal shares.

-This is done by lodging a form at the Land & Property Information Office.
+This is done by lodging a form at NSW Land Registry Services.
 The other owner of the property, and any mortgagee, are notified that the form has been lodged and are given the opportunity to object.
 In there is no objection to the change, the joint tenancy is severed.
 This procedure is particularly useful for a person who might be leaving a marriage or de facto relationship and no longer wishes his or her spouse or partner to become the sole owner of the property in the event of their death.

-For more information on how we can help you with a joint tenancy, please contact our team.
+For more information on how we can help you with a joint tenancy, please contact our Property Law team.

 Disclaimer: The information provided in the document is a general summary and is not intended to be nor should it be relied upon as a substitute for legal or other professional advice.